Driving the golf ball further is something almost all golfers aspire to improve.

 Let’s look at seven tips to improve your golf swing power, relating to the swing elements that affect the overall outcome.

 Ensure ball placement is correct for your shot

 When you’re setting yourself up for the shot, it’s critical to ensure the ball placement is correct.
 If we’re talking about a driver, then the ball should be out far enough to satisfy the club’s lie angle and your swing posture comfort.

 The ball should line up with your leading foot’s inside edge for a long drive (more or less).
 This sort of ball placement ensures that the clubface will have an excellent forward and upward angle when it hits the ball.

 If you place the ball too close to your rear foot on a drive, the club head won’t be facing up enough when you hit the ball.
 It will cause the ball to stay too low to get any real distance.

 Although this tip doesn’t directly affect the actual power, it positively affects whether your power is wasted all together or not.

-For more information about correct golf ball placement, please read our article Mastering Golf Ball Placement In Stance (A Coaching Guide).
+For more information about correct golf ball placement, please read our article Where The Golf Ball Should Be In The Stance.

 Keep the swing shallow, not steep